-Summer jobs always gravitated around the building trades - from jobsite gruntery at 14, to stone masonry, carpentry, cabinetry, and interiors.
+Summer jobs always gravitated around the building trades - jobsite gruntery at 14, stone masonry, carpentry, cabinetry, and interiors.
 These experiences continue to inform my design philosophy and approach.

-In 2004, I graduated with a Bachelor of Arts in Architecture from Lehigh University, and in 2012, a Masters in Architecture from the University of Texas at Austin.
-Upon receiving my MArch, I spent two years working for Matt Fajkus Architecture, where I was lead designer and project manager on two award-winning and widely-published homes.
-Additionally, I led the design, fabrication, and installation of two art installations - an experience that confirmed a love of Installation Art as a means for rigorous material exploration and design research.
+In 2012 I received my Masters in Architecture from the University of Texas at Austin, after which I spent two years working for Matt Fajkus Architecture, where I was lead designer and project manager on two award-winning homes.
+Additionally, I led the design, fabrication, and installation of several art installations - an experience that confirmed my love of Installation Art as a means for rigorous material exploration and design research.

-I formed Cookshop in 2013 as a way to have it all - to continue working with talented architects, artists, and designers, while at the same time running my own production space and business - all the while forming a growing collaborative network of talented individuals.
+I formed Cookshop in 2013 as a way to continue working with talented architects, artists, and designers, while at the same time running my own production space and business - all the while forming a growing collaborative network of talented individuals.

 In 2015, fellow UT alum Ken Dineen and I began Raum Industries - a venture with the aim of exploring technology, materials, products, and systems and incorporating them into large-scale art installations.
 Our growing client list includes SXSW, SpaceX, Mountain Time Arts, HomeAway, Kennedy Creative, and others.

 2017 marked my return home to Colorado.
 In addition to continuing to pursue art and design, I’ve becoming involved in the restoration and development of an Historic Gold Mill in Idaho Springs called the Mighty Argo.
 I recently married my lovely wife Beth.
 She and I live with our dog Mabel in Golden, CO.